navis-org/fafbseg-py/docs/source/tutorials/flywire_setup.rst

 Importantly, "outdated" root IDs are not deleted and you can still pull up e.g. their meshes in the FlyWire neuroglancer.
-This is super convenient but it comes with a caveat: you can find yourself with a list of root IDs that never co-existed which can be problematic when querying associated meta data (see paragraph below).
+This is super convenient but it comes with a caveat: you can find yourself with a list of root IDs that never co-existed which will be problematic when querying associated meta data (see paragraph below).

 Here are a couple ``fabseg`` functions that will help you tracking root IDs: